MicrosoftDocs/azure-ai-docs/articles/ai-studio/ai-services/model-inference.md

 recommendations: false
 ---

-# What is Azure AI model inference service in Azure AI Services?
+# What is Azure AI model inference service?

 Azure AI models inference service provides access to the most powerful models available in the [Azure AI model catalog](concepts/models.md).
 Coming from the key model providers in the industry including OpenAI, Microsoft, Meta, Mistral, Cohere, G42, and AI21 Labs; these models can be integrated with software solutions to deliver a wide range of tasks including content generation, summarization, image understanding, semantic search, and code generation.